nest/nest-simulator/doc/htmldoc/model_details/hh_details.rst

     S_.y_[ State_::V_M ] >= 0 and U_old > S_.y_[ State_::V_M ]

-is the criterion for spike emission, a spike would be emitted for every time step during the downward flank of the membrane potential excursion until `V_m < 0` again.
+is the criterion for spike emission, a spike would be emitted for every time step during the downward flank of the membrane potential excursion until :math:`V_m < 0` again.
 This might take the effect of the action potential shape showing one spike, but spike recorder showing several spikes with no synchronicity between them.
 The refractory period in NEST's ``hh_psc_alpha`` simply suppresses these spikes during the downward flank.
 A better criterion could be to not just compare V_m at two points in time but at three time steps to look for an actual maximum.